Skip to Content

 A man blowing into an Intoxalock ignition interlock device, which is installed in their vehicle to measure breath alcohol concentration before the vehicle can start.

-What Happens if You Fail Your First Breath Sample?
+What Happens If You Fail the Breath Test?

 If you need an ignition interlock device installed on your vehicle, give us a call at 844-793-6518.
 A state representative can walk you through the requirements in your state and will make sure you have everything you need for an appointment at an installation location near you.